anewgithubname/MATH10017_2025/misc/llm.md

 - Including AI-generated code in your submission is regarded as cheating in this course.

 - You can ask AI to assist your learning.
 For example, you can ask AI, why my code gives me XYZ error?
-However, you should not ask AI to write XYZ code for you and you should fix it yourself.
+However, you should not ask AI to write XYZ code for you.
+You should fix it yourself.

-In your exam, you will not have access to any AI tools, as you will write the program on the paper.
+In your exam, you will not have access to any AI tools, as you will write code on the paper.